xenit-eu/alfresco-docker-gradle-plugin/README.md

 gradle buildDockerImage
 ```

-When you check the labels of you docker image, you will notice that the base wars and the amps are listed.
+When you check the labels of your docker image, you will notice that the base wars and the amps are listed.

 #### Publishing wars with extensions